Trade mark monitoring in Australia: what it is, why it matters, and how to set it up

 Once a mark is registered, the owner of that registration is able to use their mark in relation to the goods and services set out in the registration, irrespective of the similarities between their mark and yours.

-By automating and actively watching the register, you ensure that no one can register a mark that is identical or too similar to yours without you knowing about it.
+By actively watching the register, you ensure that no one can register a mark that is identical or too similar to yours without you knowing about it.

-Having a monitor service in place empowers you to take early and appropriate action.
+Having a monitoring service in place empowers you to take early and appropriate action.

 Addressing infringement early often results in more straightforward, less costly resolution methods and often removes the need to resort to litigation.